 Fundamental concepts of genomics.
 Introduction to the tools and techniques in the field of genomics, including genetic transformation, DNA sequencing, cDNA library synthesis, microarray, bioinformatics and sequencing of model organisms.

 BIO 525 - Molecular Genetics (3)

-Prerequisites: BIO 220 and CHEM 481 or CHEM 381 Examination of protein synthesis, DNA replication, gene expression, gene structure, and regulation of gene expression.
+Examination of protein synthesis, DNA replication, gene expression, gene structure, and regulation of gene expression.